Midnighter/r-novice-analysis-viz/_episodes/01-r-first-glance.md

 ?mean
 ~~~
 {: .r}

+Or, hit F1 while the cursor are in the object you want to get read documentation about.

 ## R data types <!-- 5 -->
 R has three main data types that we need to know about, the two main ones are `numeric` which is both integers and floats, `character`, and `factor` which is like integer but with a character label attached to number (or `level`).